fluentpython/orablog/idiomatic.rst

     vowels = set('aeiou')
     found = [c for c in s if c.lower() in vowels]

 If you are not used to the list comprehension syntax, you're likely to find the ``for`` loop solution more readable.
 But if you are working with Python on a regular basis, you really should take the time to get comfortable with list comprehensions and other constructs that use similar syntax, like generator expressions, ``dict`` comprehensions and ``set`` comprehensions.
-Not only are they shorter and faster than the equivalent code using a plain ``for`` loop, they also communicate the intent much better.
+Not only are they shorter and faster than the equivalent code using a plain ``for`` loop, they also convey the intent much better.
 A ``for`` loop may be doing any number of things, but a list comprehension is designed to do one thing only: to build a list.
 As soon as I spot a list comprehension, I know the code is building a new list object, not changing an existing list in-place, nor doing something else for the sake of side effects.

 I have seen code that uses list comprehensions just for the side effects, collapsing what should be a ``for`` loop into a "clever" one-liner.
 If code was only ever read by computers we'd still be writing numeric op codes by hand.
 Grace Hopper wrote the first compiler to make it easier for humans to read and write code.
 If you abuse a list comprehension to collapse a loop and not to build a list, the computer will do your bidding, but the next human reader of that code will waste time deciphering your cleverness.